 Our lives are inextricably linked to the health of our planet.
 Conflicts over scarce and degraded natural resources are widespread.

-Conservation International's Policy Center for Environment and Peace was created to help address these conflicts.
+Conservation International's Global Policy and Government Relations team was created to help address these conflicts.
 We build upon our 30+ years of scientific knowledge, practical experience and technical and financing expertise to form partnerships with governments, businesses and communities.
 Together, we develop innovative strategies to better protect ecosystems, and we influence policy and investment decisions to implement these strategies on the ground.
 And we share best practices with decision-makers to increase our impact on a global scale.

 We are a trusted advisor